microsoft/hi-ml/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## How to contribute
+Please see additional guidelines on [contributing](https://github.com/microsoft/hi-ml/blob/main/doc/contributing.md)

 ## Trademarks